Welcome

 Eligible witnesses include:

-• witnesses whose evidence is likely to be affected by fear or distress
+• witnesses whose evidence is likely to be diminished by reason of fear or distress, including complainants in sexual offences, domestic abuse, gun and knife crime, and serious violence;

 Application in Magistrates' Court and Crown Court